Authentication and Authorization

 target_actor = notification.target.get_by_context(ActorContext)

-if not sender_in_followers:
+if not target_actor.followed_by.filter(uri=notification.sender.uri).exists():

-logger.info(f"Rejecting Create from non-follower {notification.sender.uri}")
+logger.info(f"Rejecting Create from non-follower")

 return